parap/todo/Readme.md

 - !!!
 BASE: add revolver tasks;

+- add calendar button to select date to "Next day" and "Previous day" buttons

+- allow deletion of weekly&monthly tasks in archive

 - migrate to Doctrine;

 - use Postgres to train it;

-- sort items according to month statistic (move less executed-popular up, more executed-popular down)
+- sort items according to month statistic (move rarely completed-popular up, often completed-popular down)

 - allow to add annotation when creating item.
 Display annotation as title (standard HTML popup) on item hover